StormDragon77/Stormilla/README.md

 # [Stormilla](https://www.planetminecraft.com/texture-pack/fixed-inconsistencies/)

-This github repository is used as an issue tracker and serves as an archive for files related to the project
+This github repository is used as an issue tracker.

 You can suggest or report a bug by opening a new issue in Issues

 Stormilla only supports the latest release of Minecraft.
-The only mod Stormilla currently supports is the latest release of OptiFine.
+The only mod Stormilla currently supports is the latest release of OptiFine and Fabric equivalents that use the OptiFine format.

 # [Discord](https://discord.gg/e5CKcu2G6c)
 You can also leave a suggestion or bug report in my discord server + get access to exclussive previews and even *occasional* beta releases.